aubreyrjones/lemon-py/README.md

 * Why C++17 instead of C++(`n > 17`)?

   * System compiler support.

-* Why hardcode to `g++` instead of configurable compiler?

-  * It's good enough for me, and I don't need configurability as my system Python is built with `gcc`.

-    But I would **love** to have a cross-platform, cross-compiler control library.
-I looked and couldn't find anything reasonably self-contained.
-Please get in contact if you know of one.

 * Why doesn't lemon-py automatically write grammar actions?